 Since growing up around the waters of Southern California and Southern Michigan, I’ve become a complete mountain addict.

 My love for history started with the Gold Rush in the fourth grade.
 From there, that love expanded into a fascination with the concepts of government and American history.
 While my major in college was rooted firmly in the humanities department, I didn’t stick to one discipline.
-I’ve studied religion, legal processes, domestic and international political science, traveled abroad three times to study music, art, religious and political conflict, and played a variety of musical instruments in different settings.
+I’ve studied religion, legal processes, domestic and international political science; traveled abroad three times to study music, art, religious and political conflict; and played a variety of musical instruments in different settings.
 In the end, it was history that captured my love once again.
-It encompasses every area of study, answered my endless questions, and gave me infinitely more questions in return.
-I graduated from Principia College with a Bachelor of Arts in History and a double minor in Religion and Music.
+History encompasses every area of study, answers my endless questions, and gives me infinitely more questions in return.
+I graduated from Principia College with a Bachelor of Arts in history and a double minor in religion and music.

-While in college, my friends convinced me to make the jump and spend my summers in Colorado at Adventure Unlimited.
-I fell in love with the mountains and spent my time on the waterfront, building trails, and doing a lot of ranch maintenance in the off-season.
-After I spent a summer in the Archival Research department of the Mary Baker Eddy Library in Boston, I decided I needed to be living in the outdoors for the foreseeable future.
-I moved out to Buena Vista directly following college and haven’t looked back since.
-I currently spend my summers training Counselors-In-Training as a member of the camp director team and love working with100 Elk in the fall and spring.
-I am so excited to be back in the worlds of history and government working with Link this year!
+While in college, my friends convinced me to spend my summers in Colorado at Adventure Unlimited.
+I fell in love with the mountains and spent my time enjoying the waterfront, building trails, and doing ranch maintenance in the off-season.
+After spending a summer in the archival research department of the Mary Baker Eddy Library in Boston, I decided I needed more outdoor living.
+I moved to Buena Vista directly following college and haven’t looked back since.
+I currently spend my summers training counselors-in-training as a member of the Adventure Unlimited camp director team, and I love working at 100 Elk Outdoor Center in the fall and spring.
+I am so excited to be back in the worlds of history and government working at Link this year!